Drivers in Oregon who are younger than 18 years old must adhere to some unique regulations and caution.

-- For first six months you cannot drive with a passenger younger than 20 unless it is a member of the your immediate family.
+- For first 6 months you cannot drive with a passenger younger than 20 years old unless it is a member of the your immediate family.

-- For the second six months you may not drive with more than three passengers who are younger than 20 who are not members of your immediate family.
+- For the second 6 months you may not drive with more than 3 passengers who are younger than 20 years old who are not members of your immediate family.

-- For the first year you may not drive between midnight and 5 a.m. unless:
+- During the first and second 6 month periods, you may not drive between midnight and 5 a.m. unless: